cadakris/mealprep/client/README.md

 x - create profile page
-x - Need to be able to edit the recipe name and add category to the modal recipe x - Need to refactor so that there is only one save button
+x - Need to be able to edit the recipe name and add category to the modal recipe x - Need to refactor so that there is only one save button x - fix the password seeing on signup and error messages x - Toast for saving edited recipes

 STILL TO DO
 x/- Duplicate Recipe...still won't do the rest of the functions
-- Style the actual recipe adding page
 - Fix when you have to move the index and it persists
-- Somehow create a search function?
+- Create a search function?
 - I want to create a generic homepage where ppl can see all the recipes but then need to log in if they are not a user
 - Create error messages for entering in the application
-- fix the password seeing on form
 - Be able to edit category